vkoves/electrify-chicago/README.md

 ```
 ### Run Data Processing Tests

+To run all tests siomply run `pytest` (with the assumption that pytest has been installed)
+at the project directory.

 Run the following command for individual unit test suite (where XXX is something like
 `test_clean_all_years`):